Thirteen Characteristics Of Adult Children

 characteristics, and you may at first find it a bit overwhelming.
 It's important

 to realize you are not the only one.
-Go to a few Adult
+I invite you to consider going to a few Adult

 Children of Alcoholics (adultchildren.org) meetings, and you are likely to feel comfort in